A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

-In this context, this paper proposes a new LSTM-RDAE based detection algorithm with the following contributions: \begin{itemize} \item Semi-supervised autoencoder is applied to only learn the normalities of the power system measurement (challenge 2) where the deep network structure can automatically fit on the high-dimensional and nonlinear measurements without prior model knowledge (challenge 1). \item We introduce the recurrent LSTM layer in the encoder-decoder network to explicitly extract the temporal correlations among successive measurements (challenge 3).
+With the aforementioned challenges (Section \ref{sec:challenge}) in mind, this paper proposes a new Random Denoising LSTM-AE (LSTM-RDAE) based algorithm for power system anomaly detection with the following contributions: \begin{itemize} \item Semi-supervised autoencoder is applied to only learn the normalities of the power system measurement (challenge 2) where the deep network structure can automatically fit on the high-dimensional and nonlinear measurements without prior model knowledge (challenge 1). \item We introduce the recurrent LSTM layer in the encoder-decoder network to explicitly extract the temporal correlations among successive measurements (challenge 3).
 To cope with the availability attacks and improve the robustness, complete random dropout is applied on each sample per epoch (challenge 4). \item We simulate the model by using real-time load profiles on IEEE bus-118.
 Our method allows a real-time anomaly detection with moderate computational burden.
 We also consider a broad unseen attack types by considering both the attacker's effort and different attack strength.
 The simulation results depict that the proposed LSTM-RDAE can outperform the state-of-art semi-/unsupervised machine learning and deep learning methods. \end{itemize}

 The reminder of the paper is organized as follows.
 Power system model and combined integrity-availability attacks are formulated in Section \ref{sec:model}.
 Section \ref{sec:algorithm} introduces the proposed LSTM-RDAE for combined attack detection.
-The simulation set-up and results are summarised in Section \ref{sec:simulation} while this article ends at a conclusion in section \ref{sec:conclusion}.
+The simulation set-up and results are summarised in Section \ref{sec:simulation} while this article ends with a conclusion in Section \ref{sec:conclusion}.